enhance-dev/enhance.dev/app/docs/md/index.md

 ## Welcome!

 Enhance is an HTML-first full-stack web framework that gives you everything you need to build standards-based multi-page web apps that perform and scale.
+Enhance apps and their elements are server-side rendered for incredible performance and seamless progressive enhancement.

 ## Video walkthrough